 Updated: Oct 19, 2022

 Tewa Training Centre is a vocational training institution at the Coast of Kenya in Kilifi County.
 Tewa was set up by Kianda Foundation in 2010 to provide women and girls in the area as well as from all over Kenya an opportunity at a quality education: through accredited vocational courses in hospitality as well as training through outreach programs in tailoring, agricultural outreach, cookery.
 Tewa is now being managed by Nurisha Trust an offshoot of Kianda Foundation.

 Through the support of generous partners and donors, Tewa is able to admit students who may not be in a position to pay for the full tuition fees for a hospitality course.
 Hospitality courses are generally expensive to run because of their practical nature, these costs are normally passed on to students at commercial colleges.
 Tewa is different as it is committed to upholding high standards while ensuring it is able to admit students from disadvantaged families, giving deserving girls and women an opportunity to learn.

 Coming from all over Kenya, meet some students from Tewa who through your generous support are able envision and plan for a better future for themselves and their families.

-"My name is Nelly Nyanje.
+"My name is Nelly.
 I come from Kilifi county.
-I am the first born born in our family am pursuing a two year course in Tewa Training Centre though I have some challenges towards paying my school fees since my parents are jobless.
-My father is a fisherman and mother a housewife.
-They are not able to pay for me and my siblings.
-I really appreciate you for sacrificing and paying my school fees."
+I am the first born born in our family am pursuing a two year course in Tewa Training Centre though I have some challenges towards paying my school fees.
+My father is a fisherman and mother a is unemployed.
+They are not able to support my siblings and I. I really appreciate you for sacrificing and paying my school fees."